 No matter what phase of growth your company is experiencing – start up, mid-stage or late stage – it’s critical for your marketing program to be aligned to your growth strategies so that teams are unified across all brand-building initiatives.

 This can be a period of incredible change for your brand.
-You’re moving out of the early adopter stage and into a bigger market opportunity.
-Now is the time to employ a strong integrated marketing and PR strategy to reach that next step.
+Whether you’re moving out of the early adopter stage and into a bigger market opportunity, or a startup just scratching the surface when it comes to creativity and awareness, now is the time to employ a strong integrated marketing and PR strategy to reach that next step.

 Public relations can no longer stand on its own, especially for brands looking to create deeper connections with their audiences.
 A successful growth and communications strategy requires an integrated approach.
 Owned, earned, shared and paid media all work together and support each other – driving one consistent message while effectively aligning resources to spur action and outcome.
 It’s important to understand the power of integration while moving your brand into its next growth phase.
 People drive that connection and personalization fuels the engagement.